Modena

 Pavarotti Municipal Theatre

 Inside, the Pavarotti Theatre is gorgeous and retains an old-world charm.
 For example, the theatre features 116 boxes on four levels.
-Additionally, the largest in the Ducal Box found in the center.
+The largest is the Ducal Box found in the center.
 Furthermore, the 5th level is the “loggione.”
-Interestingly, some say the “loggione” is the area with the best acoustics.
+Interestingly, some say the “loggione” has the best acoustics.
 Unfortunately, the theatre is not open to visits.
 However, you can go and see one of the many fine performances there.

 Duke’s Palace in Modena (City Center)